drBenway/pixi-vn-wiki/start/assets.md

 ## ![icon](/pixijs-assetpack.svg){style="width:30px;height:30px;margin-right:5px;float:left;border-radius:5px"} PixiJS AssetPack

 AssetPack is a tool for optimising assets for the web.
 It can be used to transform, combine, compress assets.
-Any asset that you want to transform or optimise into something else can be done with AssetPack.

 If you want to use AssetPack, you can find the documentation [here](https://pixijs.io/assetpack)